Cloudjiek/Orbit_sim/README.md

 3. Calculating velocity using the vis-viva equation
 4. Calculating the eccentric anomaly E using Newton's method
 5. Calculating the distance and orbital position (x, y) using the calculated values

+IMPORTANT!
+The code has "raylib".
+If you're willing to visualize an orbit, you can uncomment it.

+Cloudjiek :)